Komnov/richtime/wp-content/plugins/wordpress-seo/readme.txt

 * **Faster loading times** for your whole website, due to an innovative way of managing data in WordPress.
 * **[Premium]** E-mail support for our [Yoast SEO Premium](https://yoa.st/1v8) users.
 * **[Premium]** The possibility to expand Yoast SEO with the [News SEO](https://yoa.st/1uv), [Video SEO](https://yoa.st/1uw), [Local SEO](https://yoa.st/1uu) and [WooCommerce SEO](https://yoa.st/3rh) extensions.
+* **[Premium]** **New!** Yoast SEO Premium comes with wide-ranging crawl settings that help you improve how search engines crawl your site.

 #### WRITE KILLER CONTENT WITH YOAST SEO
 We know content is king, that's why Yoast SEO is famous for its **state-of-the-art content and SEO analysis**.
 Yoast SEO gives you:

 * **SEO analysis**: an invaluable tool while writing SEO-friendly content with the right (focus) keyphrases in mind.
 * **Readability analysis**: ensures that humans and search engines can read and understand your content.
-* **Full language support** for: English, German, French, Dutch, Spanish, Italian, Russian, Indonesian, Polish, Portuguese, Arabic, Swedish, Hebrew, Hungarian, Turkish and Czech.
+* **Full language support** for: English, German, French, Dutch, Spanish, Italian, Russian, Indonesian, Polish, Portuguese, Arabic, Swedish, Hebrew, Hungarian, Turkish, Czech, Norwegian, Slovak and Greek.
 * **A Google preview**, which shows what your listings will look like in the search results.
 Even on mobile devices!
 * **Innovative Schema blocks** for the WordPress block editor, so that your FAQ and HowTo content can be shown directly in the search results.
 Plus a breadcrumbs block to guide your users.
 * **[Premium] Internal linking blocks** to easily improve the structure of your content.
 Easily add a **table of contents block**, a **related links block**, a **subpages** block, or **siblings block**!
 Plus, we’ll keep adding these easy-to-add blocks to improve your site structure.